-'Learn to share': Seymour sets out what he wants from National
+Act demands Covid response inquiry, would scrap Three Waters if in power

 The guest speaker is Professor Elizabeth Rata, from Auckland University.

-Party President Tim Jago and MPs Karen Chhour, Nicole McKee, Brooke van Velden will also speak.
+Party president Tim Jago and MPs Karen Chhour, Nicole McKee, Brooke van Velden will also speak.

 The conference is a low-frills two-hour affair, but the party faithful will also meet tonight for a dinner to mark the 25th anniversary since Act first got into Parliament.